 An ectopic pregnancy is a pregnancy that occurs when an egg is fertilized outside the uterus.
 This isn’t a viable pregnancy and is considered a medical emergency.

-Contact your doctor or your local emergency services if you suspect ectopic pregnancy, as it can be life threatening.
+Contact 911 or your local emergency services if you suspect ectopic pregnancy, as it can be life threatening.

-Hormonal contraceptives, especially those that include a high dose of progesterone, may increase your risk for decidual cast.
+Hormonal contraceptives, especially those that include a high dose of progesterone, may increase your risk of a decidual cast.
 These may include oral contraceptives as well as those that can be injected or implanted.

-Additionally, you may be susceptible to a decidual cast if you’ve recently stopped taking hormonal contraceptives or have been taking them inconsistently.
+Additionally, you may be at risk of a decidual cast if you’ve recently stopped taking hormonal contraceptives or have been taking them inconsistently.